 Could it be done?

-According to a Channel 4 report last year, the prime minister wanted to know "the risks around the project" - including "WW2 munitions in the Irish Sea".
+According to a previous report by Channel 4, Prime Minister Boris Johnson wanted to know "the risks around the project" - including "WW2 munitions in the Irish Sea".

-This is nothing new as concerns have long been expressed about the area known as Beaufort's Dyke - a deep submarine trench where it has been estimated more than one million tonnes of weapons have been jettisoned.
+This is nothing new as concerns have long been expressed about the area known as Beaufort's Dyke - a deep submarine trench where it has been estimated that more than one million tonnes of weapons have been jettisoned.

 Between logistics and costs, some have dismissed the scheme as unlikely to ever happen.

 However, one of the UK's leading architects Prof Alan Dunlop told Channel 4 News there would always be "naysayers".

 "Such a project could be potentially tremendous for the country and show us as a forward looking and thinking country," he said.

 He also previously told the BBC: "We do have incredibly talented architects and engineers in Scotland so I am sure that as a technical challenge it wouldn't be insurmountable."